NateMacLaurin/react-frontend-homework/README.md

 Getting the components to render properly took a bit of effort, I decided to forgo any useEffect hooks and stuck to event controlled functions, which worked great!
 While testing various input methods, I discovered that it is necessary in my implementation to nest the filter function inside the sort function.
 This was required because the filter function calls the full hotel data prop each time.
 I'm calling the full hotel data prop because I need to regain hotels that were previously filtered out if I backspace the input.
 Future implementation might use the useRefs hook to store the previous sorted arrays to avoid calling the hotel prop each time I filter.

 Next on my TODO list, I built out the HotelCard select button and chose to display the details text, as well as the rating and reviews, which are multiplied for a weighted value in my "Recommended" filter.
 At this point, I decided to try loading the live API to ensure everything I've built so far scales to the live API calls, especially since react hooks occur asynchronously.
 I greatly appreciated my choice to use a "test" flag in my App component to make calling the test API and live API data very simple!
 My sort and filter functions worked immediately, but the details, ratings, and reviews would not render.
 Upon further investigation, I had built the test hotel object prototype out slightly incorrectly, which was an easy fix.
 I also chose to add a quick blank image placeholder ternary so that the images returning 404 fail gracefully to the user.

 Handling errors, I am passing a flag on props from the API call error in app so that I can render a button in the error component and reset the flag to re-render app and re-try the API call.
 Additionally, I chose to render a span with error context text for the user.
 In order to test error handling, I diverged from TDD at this point and instead chose to use a global flag to manipulate the data.
-The global flag is useful for live testing, and when I have more time, I plan to research how to implement TDD on the react lifecycle.
+The global flags are useful for live integration testing of the components, and when I have more time, I plan to research how to implement TDD on the react lifecycle, having realized how beneficial it can be when I used it earlier to build the filter and sort funtions!

-Tests and time issues.

 The last thing on my list is to do a bit of styling and commenting.
 For styling, I checked out the rocket page and grabbed your rocket orange color, which I am using on all user interactable objects as well as the price to draw focus.
 I also researched its color complement and am using that for the background.

+Once I finished styling, I re-ran my jest test suite and found out that some had broke due to my .jpg import.
+I reolved this by adding a regex to the jest modulename mapper to handle image translation and built a mock file export in <rootDir>/test/fileMock.js.

 If I had more time, future features would include responsive design implementation, integration testing of the react lifecycle components, and more sorting capabilities based on the plethora of hotel data available from the API.